-This citrusy version of a traditional Japanese teriyaki marinade is not only great for chicken, it’s delicious used with tofu or fish — you just use it a little differently for each.
-Here’s the method for chicken.
+This citrusy version of a traditional Japanese teriyaki marinade is not only great for chicken, it’s deliciously used with tofu or fish.
+Just use it a little differently for each.
+Here’s the method... for chicken.

-If you are on a Bland Diet, cut down the olive oil in the marinade 2 teaspoons, and just crush the garlic cloves, don’t slice them.
-You may also want use skinless chicken to cut down further on the fat.
+If experiencing diarrhea or on a bland diet, cut down the olive oil in the marinade 2 teaspoons, and just crush the garlic cloves — don’t slice them.
+To further cut on fat, use skinless chicken.